Region of Ossium.png

 Lomaa

-A shambolic town on the Galath Fields, built over the Crawling Depths.
+A shambolic town on the Galath Fields, built over the Sunless Depths.
 The civil service has established an office here to help oversee the development of the territory.
 Many Varushkan settlers come here first, before dispersing across the territory, giving it a frontier feel.
 A number of merchants from further east are drawn here, making a quick profit selling vital supplies to the Varushkan, and it is also the site of a thriving market where representatives of the newly established vales come to sell their wares to traders intending to return east.

 Ketsov